 Vacation homes are a common family asset, but keeping them in the family for successive generations, while keeping the peace, is not always an easy task.
 You have to address gift and estate tax issues on making the transfer, funding carrying costs, and family issues (who gets to use the house this Christmas?).

-Simple Gifts – If your vacation home is not that valuable, or if you have a large family, you might simply gift the house to your heirs using the annual $12,000 gift tax exclusion.
-The simplest way to accomplish this is to have a deed prepared that reflects the ownership percentages after each gift.
+Simple Gifts - If your vacation home is not that valuable, or if you have a large family, you might simply gift the house to your heirs using the annual $12,000 gift tax exclusion.
+The simplest way to accomplish this is have a deed prepared reflecting the ownership percentages after each gift.
 Example: You own a vacation condominium worth $300,000.
 You have 5 children, each of whom is married.
 You and your spouse can each gift $12,000 worth of the home to each of 10 heirs, or $240,000 in one year.
 Your real estate attorney could revise the deed to reflect (ignoring discounts) each heir owning 8% of the condo.
 Next year, you and your spouse gift the final interests and a new deed would be prepared reflecting each of the 10 heirs owning 1/10th of the condo.

-Qualified Personal Residence Trust (QPRT) – This is a trust designed to gift your home or second home to children, but not to grandchildren.
+Qualified Personal Residence Trust (QPRT) - This is a trust designed to gift your home or second home to children, but not to grandchildren.
 The QPRT technique provides significant leverage to the transfer because, for gift tax purposes, the value of the house is reduced by the right you retain to live in it during the trust term.
 Example, you gift a $1 million vacation home to your four children using a 15 year QPRT.
-You’re age 65.
+You're age 65.
 You have the right to use and live in the house for the next 15 years after which your children will own it.
 The value of the house is reduced to about $260,000 for gift tax purposes.
 Further, if the house appreciates at 4%/year it will be worth about $1.8 million when the children receive it.
-This technique is a great gift tax leverage.
-However, unlike the dynasty trust the house will not pass to future generations unless your children decide to do so (e.g., after your 15 year QPRT ends, your children can choose to QPRT the house to their children).
+Great gift tax leverage.
+However, unlike the dynasty trust the house will not pass to future generations unless your children decide to do so (e.g., after your 15 year QPRT ends, your children could QPRT the house to their children).
 If you only want to get your house on to the next generation, this is a great technique.

-Dynasty Trust – You could establish a long term trust (or, if your state permits, a perpetual trust that continues forever) to hold a family vacation home for future heirs, including grandchildren and later generations.
-The trust documents would include provisions governing use of the house (e.g., no pets, no smoking, strict limitations on sale, rotational systems (which child’s family gets the house on which Christmas, etc)).
+Dynasty Trust - You could establish a long term trust (or, if your state permits, a perpetual trust that continues forever) to hold a family vacation home for future heirs, including grandchildren and later generations.
+The trust documents would include provisions governing use of the house (e.g., no pets, no smoking, strict limitations on sale, rotational systems (which child's family gets the house on which Christmas, etc).
 Investment provisions would have to be included in the trust document to permit the trustee to have most of the trust wealth comprised of a single asset, not have to diversify, and express permission to hold non-income producing assets.
 Carefully plan how the trust will meet expenses of the property.
-The simplest approach may be to gift or bequeath sufficient cash to the trust to meet expenses, but this does not provide much leverage for gift or estate tax purposes (e.g., no discounts).
-Even if cash is contributed, consideration should be given to permitting or even requiring the trustee to charge heirs for certain expenses, or a modest usage fee.
+The simplest approach may be to gift or bequeath sufficient cash to the trust to meet expenses, but this doesn't provide much leverage for gift or estate tax purposes (e.g., no discounts).
+Even if cash is contributed, consideration should be given to permitting or even requiring the trustee to charge heirs for certain expenses or a modest usage fee.

 In addition to the structure of the gift, there are a host of other issues you must address when transferring a family vacation property to your heirs.
 The following are a few:

-Agreement – To minimize the likelihood of disagreements, you should have a written agreement addressing as many issues as possible.
-If you are planning a gift of a vacation home to your heirs, complete the agreement and have it signed as part of the gift process.
-For example, if you are making simple gifts using a GP or LLC, then the partnership or operating agreement for the entity can include the rules governing the use and operation of the property.
-If you are gifting the vacation home to a trust for your heirs, the trust document could include operational rules.
-If your parents have already given the house away to you and your siblings, you should all work together to get an agreement in force before you really need one (then it’s too late!).
+Agreement - To minimize the likelihood of disagreements, you should have a written agreement addressing as many issues as possible.
+If you're planning a gift of a vacation home to your heirs, complete the agreement and have it signed as part of the gift process.
+For example, if you're making simple gifts using a GP or LLC then the partnership or operating agreement for the entity can include the rules governing the use and operation of the property.
+If you're gifting the vacation home to a trust for your heirs, the trust document could include operational rules.
+If your parents have already given the house away to you and your siblings, you should all work together to get an agreement in force before you really need one (then it's too late!).
 If there is an issue you all cannot agree on, focus on the positive and agree on everything but those thorny issues.
 At least other problems can be avoided.
 Often, building consensus on lots of other issues helps resolve the previously irresolvable issues.
 You and your siblings could form a GP or LLC and create a simple agreement to govern usage, funding costs of repairs, etc.